 I want to let you in on a little secret I have recently discovered: cashew bread.
-Every time my husband eats this, he says, "That is such good bread."
+Whenever my husband eats this, he says, "That is such good bread."
 Brazil, where I live, has many excellent things, but bread isn't one of them.
 The bread in the local shops leaves a lot to be desired.

 I was introduced to this bread when my friend Ruth came to visit.
 She was carrying two small silver parcels wrapped in foil.
 She said in her Swiss accent.
 "I have been baking bread this morning."

 My husband and I tried it that afternoon and loved it.
 He adores traditional German-style bread, and this was a hearty, wonderfully nutty bread.
 After lunch, I phoned Ruth, thanking her and asking for her recipe.
 She invited us for coffee and a bread-making session.